Ethnic Macedonians in Bulgaria: Macedonian-language media

+Reports by European and International Human Rights Bodies

 European Court of Human Rights Decisions and European Parliament

 Macedonians have been refused the right to register political parties (see United Macedonian Organization Ilinden and OMO Ilinden - PIRIN) on the grounds that the party was an "ethnic separatist organization funded by a foreign government", something that is against the Bulgarian constitution.
 The constitutional court has not however banned the Evroroma (Евророма) and MRF(ДПС) parties, who are widely considered as ethnic parties.
 The European Court of Human Rights held "unanimously, that there had been a violation of Article 11 (freedom of assembly and association) of the European Convention on Human Rights."

 In November 2006, the members of the European Parliament Milan Horáček, Joost Lagendijk, Angelika Beer and Elly de Groen-Kouwenhoven introduced an amendment to the accession of Bulgaria to the European Union protocol calling "on the Bulgarian authorities to prevent any further obstruction to the registration of the political party of the ethnic Macedonians (OMO-Ilinden PIRIN) and to put an end to all forms of discrimination and harassment vis-à-vis that minority."

 On 28 May 2018, the European Court of Human Rights made two decisive rulings against Bulgaria in violation of Article 11 (freedom of assembly and association) of the Convention for the Protection of Human Rights and Fundamental Freedoms.
 In the two rulings: Case of Vasilev and Society of the Repressed Macedonians in Bulgaria Victims of the Communist Terror v.
 Bulgaria (Application no. 23702/15); and Case of Macedonian Club for Ethnic Tolerance in Bulgaria and Radonov v.
 Bulgaria (Application no. 67197/13), the European Court of Human Rights unanimously ruled that Bulgaria violated Article 11 (freedom of assembly and association) of the Convention for the Protection of Human Rights and Fundamental Freedoms, and that Bulgaria must pay a collective total of 16,000 euros to the applicants.

+In 2023, the Committee of Ministers of the Council of Europe urged Bulgaria to take decisive action to ensure the freedom of association of UMO Ilinden and similar Macedonian organizations.
+The Committee noted that Bulgaria had failed to implement multiple European Court of Human Rights judgments for over 17 years and called on the authorities to adopt measures that would guarantee compliance with Article 11 of the European Convention on Human Rights.

+In 2024, the Council of Europe's Advisory Committee concluded that people identifying as Macedonians in Bulgaria are unable to enjoy access to individual minority rights under the Framework Convention for the Protection of National Minorities.
+It found that Bulgarian authorities continue to deny their existence as a minority and block the registration of their associations, despite repeated European Court of Human Rights rulings.
+The Committee urged Bulgaria to adopt a more pragmatic approach based on free self‑identification and to ensure effective protection of minority rights.